Adam J. Aviv

 I am always looking for self-motivated and smart students to collaborated on a number of research projects in the domain of security and privacy.
 Feel free to contact me if you are interested or if you have any questions.

-- I'm serving on the following program committees.
+- I'm serving on the following program committees with upcoming deadlines.
 Consider Submitting!

 Please note that days that I'm not teaching (e.g., Tue/Thur), I may be conducting research off the yard, but even then, I can still provide EI via phone, gchat, or over email.